valboz/RTModel/docs/InitCond.md

 # Initial conditions

-As explained in [Full modeling run](ModelingRun.md), all steps in the modeling run are performed by external pre-compiled executables.
-Each of them can be launched separately through the corresponding function available in `RTModel`.

 ## The `InitCond` module

 The second step in the modeling run is the determination of the initial conditions for the following fits.
-This is performed by a specific external module called `InitCond`.
+This task is performed by a specific external module called `InitCond`.
 This can be launched by the corresponding function called `InitCond()`:

 ```
 import RTModel